 I knew I belonged in Silicon Valley and was lucky enough, despite by rather normal grades, to be accepted to Stanford as part of the class of 2010.
 I followed the footsteps of the previous two generations of my family in studying Electrical Engineering (specializing in analog circuits and devices), something which I hope to actually use in my real life some day.
 During my time at Stanford I studied abroad in Beijing (at 北大), danced with and directed Swingtime, and dilly dallied my senior year taking random CS classes because I had somehow managed to finish my EE degree in three years.
 As I created Yelp Monocle my junior summer, one of my favorite memories was being asked back to give a guest lecture at Stanford before I had even graduated.

 I was too young to go to college when I graduated from high school in 2005 and so the obvious next choice was to go abroad!
 I figured I could go to Europe and learn a romance language relatively quickly or go to Asia and struggle to learn Chinese for the rest of my life, I chose to pursue the latter through the Rotary Youth Exchange Program.
 Taipei remains one of my favorite places on the planet and I consider my year abroad as the best year of my life so far, not to mention a very formitive one.
-I still try to keep up my Chinese by speaking broken mandarin with my lovely girlfriend.

 (I'm a little sleep deprived).